lgforsberg/go-whois/README.md

 [![GoDoc](https://godoc.org/github.com/lgforsberg/go-whois?status.svg)](https://godoc.org/github.com/lgforsberg/go-whois)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A fork of a comprehensive Go library for querying WHOIS information for domains and IP addresses.
-The fork extends the original library with additional TLD parsers and security improvements.
+A fork of a an excellent Go library by https://github.com/shlin168 for querying WHOIS information for domains and IP addresses.
+The fork extends the original library with additional TLD parsers and implements a few security improvements.
+Most parts of the code base has been touched up to lower function complexity.
+It does however maintain the library usage interface and output format.

 ## Features
 - **Domain WHOIS Queries**: Support for 100+ TLDs with custom parsers
 - **IP Address WHOIS**: Query IP address information from RIRs (ARIN, RIPE, APNIC, etc.)
 - **Security Hardened**: Protection against memory exhaustion attacks and timeouts